Using R Libraries

 R CMD INSTALL ./ggplot2_2.2.1.tar.gz

-Additional information on using the R CMD INSTALL
+Additional information on using the R CMD INSTALL command can be

 found in the R documentation which can be seen by typing ?INSTALL